vomdecision/take-home/instructions.md

 the README.md.
 2. If you find an error in the challenge specification, send an email suggesting the correction and consider this suggestion in your implementation.
+3. Use the stack you are most comfortable with, even if it's not the one we use at Vom.
+You want to show your best skills, and you can more easily do that with tooling you are experienced in.
+4. Using GenAI is great and we use it everyday at Vom (for example ChatGPT or Cursor), so we encourage you to use it as well.
+Notice however that at Vom we have full understanding of our own code and solution, and the same will be expected of you.
+That is, if we like your response we will call you for a pair programming session, and if you can't explain all the the details of the code you delivered you will not go well.
-3. Pay close attention to non-functional requirements and check them all before delivering the answer.
+5. Pay close attention to non-functional requirements and check them all before delivering the answer.

 ## How to Send your Response